quicwg/base-drafts/draft-ietf-quic-transport.md

 attempt to send packets before the timeout.
 In this case, an endpoint might choose to retain enough information to generate a packet containing TRANSPORT_CLOSE (see {{immediate-close}}).
-Endpoints MAY instead rely on sending Public Reset in response to packets that arrive after an idle timeout.
+Endpoints MAY instead rely on sending Stateless Reset in response to packets that arrive after an idle timeout.

 ### Immediate Close